 When it comes to deciding whether the disadvantages of annuities offset the advantages listed above, it's important to note the following:

 - You have to pay for the guarantees somehow.
-If you don’t need them, don’t pay for them
+If you don’t need them, don’t pay for them.

-- Some contracts have surrender periods that can tie up your money longer than you want
+- Some contracts have surrender periods that can tie up your money longer than you want.

 - IRS rules restrict how you take money out of an annuity.
-Distributions may be taxable and/or penalized
+Distributions may be taxable and/or penalized.

-- Annuities can be overused in banks
+- Annuities can sometimes be overused in banks.

 With the above points in mind, you can decide how an annuity would impact your finances.
-They’re right for some people, and wrong for others.
+They’re right for some people and wrong for others.